ironydelerium/Serenity/README.md

   (Huawei, of course, didn't make these easy to remove; the code didn't account for the options at all.)
 * Mali driver has been patched to allow the use of the [HiKey960](https://www.96boards.org/product/hikey960/) Mali driver stack, instead of the Huawei stack.

+# Known issues

+* Disabled DSS panel shutoff.
+Pie currently fails to re-enable the display panel once it's been shut off, and ioctl(framebuffer_fd, FBIOBLANK, FB_BLANK_UNBLANK) does not seem to correct this.

 # Thanks

 [wirmpolter](https://gituhb.com/wirmpolter)